beosign/snakeyaml-anno/README.md

 annotationAwareConstructor.registerInstantiator(Person.class, Instantiator.class);
 ```

-This overrides an annotation, but prevents any custom instantiation logic for this type unless there is a Global Instantiator registered.
+This overrides an annotation (if present) and prevents any custom instantiation logic for this type unless there is a Global Instantiator registered.
 If you also want to ignore the Global Instantiator logic, register a `DefaultInstantiator`:

 ```java
 annotationAwareConstructor.registerInstantiator(Person.class, DefaultInstantiator.class);